 Why To Spend On Productive Land

-More seriously, access is key.
-Depending where you’re planning to base yourself long term, good arable land options in the Americas are to be found in Belize, specifically in the Cayo District, in Panama in the mountains, in Ecuador, in Uruguay, and in Argentina.
-In Europe, Romania, Croatia, even France or Italy could work.
+More important, perhaps, is access.
+Depending where you’re planning to base yourself long term, good arable land options in the Americas are to be found in Belize, specifically in the Cayo District, in parts of Panama, including in the mountains and along the Veraguas coast, in Ecuador, in Uruguay, and in Argentina.

-A family of four, depending on the source you believe, should be able to provide food for themselves on a plot of land anywhere from 2 to 5 acres, depending on the quality of the land.
-Finding a small piece of land of on its own isn’t always easy.
-However, in Belize, you can buy a 4-acre parcel in a development for US$75,000.
-In Panama, you can find land in the mountains for less than 50 cents a square meter in more remote areas (meaning access won’t be easy) or for less than US$1 per square meter with better access.
-In Europe, land isn’t cheap, but you can find old farmhouses with some land for reasonable prices in rural areas as young people continue to head into the cities.
+A family of four, depending on the source you believe, should be able to provide food for themselves on a plot of land of 2 to 5 acres, depending on the quality of the land.
+Finding a small piece of land on its own isn’t always easy.